mlynch/mlynch.github.com/_posts/2014-11-02-new-kind-of-startup.markdown

 In the face of so few choices, the Lab represents something new.
 It's the joy of creating products, the self-sufficiency of bootstrapping, but the ability to grow and scale and retain upside on things that work.

+I think there is a crucial caveat to the Lab model: you *have* to have an incredible product team.
+A developer/designer duo perhaps, or a team that has worked together before and wants to stick together.
+I don't think it will work with a ragtag team though those often work in the VC startup land.